oracle-samples/oracleadapter-parse/AppleARM.md

-# Oracle Storage Adapter for Parse Server
+# Oracle Storage Adapter for Parse Server on Apple Silicon

-This document describes how to build and run [Parse Server](https://parseplatform.org/) with the new Oracle storage adapter based on the [Oracle NodeJS libraries](https://node-oracledb.readthedocs.io/en/latest).
-It will demonstrate running against the [Free Oracle Database 23ai Docker container](https://www.oracle.com/database/free) and the [JSON Autonomoumous database](https://www.oracle.com/autonomous-database/autonomous-json-database/) in the cloud.
+This document describes how to build and run [Parse Server](https://parseplatform.org/) with the new Oracle storage adapter on [Apple Silicon](https://en.wikipedia.org/wiki/Apple_silicon).
+It will demonstrate running against the [Free Oracle Database 23ai Docker container](https://www.oracle.com/database/free) using the [Oracle NodeJS libraries](https://node-oracledb.readthedocs.io/en/latest).

 ## Prerequisites